stereomatchingkiss/pedestrian_flow_counter_by_opencv/README.md

 6. If your opencv do not compile with cuda, remove "DEFINES += OPENCV_USE_CUDA" in "people_counter.pro"
 7. Install opencv3.2 on your pc, set the include path and link to the libraries.
 The keywords you need to know are "qmake INCLUDEPATH" and "qmake LIBS"
+8. Use QtCreator to open "people_counter.pro"
+9. Click "Project" icon on left sidebar
+10. Click "Run" text on left sidebar
+11. Enter video link in "command line arguments"(ex : /home/ramsus/Qt/computer_vision_dataset/human_count/peopleCounter.avi)
+12. Change to release and click run(on left sidebar)
-8. If you still cannot figure out how to compile this project, please open an issue on github
+13. If you still cannot figure out how to compile this project, please open an issue on github

 ##Links